kiniry/objective-c/s093041/Assignment2-2/README.md

 This would give a

-	'Duplicate declaration of method: appendToString
+	Duplicate declaration of method: appendToString

 Instead different signatures should be used: